► Tough CO2 limits coming to Europe

 But there's no getting away from the fact the UK new-car fleet average CO2 rose for a third consecutive year in 2019 – up 2.7% to 127.9g/km.
 It makes the industry's goal of averaging 95g/km by next year a seemingly impossible mission.
 Read on for our explainer and to find out why popular models such as the Mazda MX-5 are likely to disappear from price lists in the months ahead.

 Why manufacturers must average 95g/km of CO2 by next year

 Think electrification is something for other drivers?
 Think again.
 Within two years, car makers may have to ration petrol car sales to hit CO2 targets, or face multi-million-euro fines.
-This is why Fiat Chrysler Automobiles (FCA) and Tesla are working up a carbon swapping scheme, with Fiat paying the electric car maker millions of euros to dodge fines in Europe for missing carbon targets, it emerged at the weekend.
+This is why Fiat Chrysler Automobiles (FCA) and Tesla are working up a carbon swapping scheme, with Fiat paying the electric car maker millions of euros to dodge fines in Europe for missing carbon targets.